-Repurposing ads that have worked in the past is often more cost-effective than being creative and original.
+Repurposing ads (or content) that worked in the past might be more effective than starting from scratch.

-Collecting cash from and bankrupting other players as you cruise around the board in a battleship isn’t nearly as thrilling as generating profits or revenue from advertising.
-And when it comes to acquiring those resources, few content creators did it better than David Ogilvy.
+Collecting cash from and bankrupting other players as you cruise around the board in a little metal battleship isn’t nearly as thrilling as generating leads—and sales—from awesome advertising.
+And when it comes to this, few content creators did it better than David Ogilvy.

 He once remarked in his book, Ogilvy On Advertising, to “Repeat your winners.
 If you are lucky enough to write a good advertisement, repeat it until it stops selling.
 Scores of good advertisements have been discarded before they lost their potency.”